DataDog/dd-trace-dotnet/tracer/test/test-applications/integrations/Samples.AzureServiceBus/README.md

 ### ServiceBusSender.SendMessageAsync and ServiceBusSender.SendMessagesAsync
 When this API is called, the following diagnostic activity occurs:
-1. A `Message` Activity is started, whose TraceId/SpanId is injected into the Azure Service Bus message's properties `Diagnostic-Id` and `traceparent` (and `tracestate` property if applicable)
+1. A `Message` Activity is started, whose TraceId/SpanId is injected into the Azure Service Bus message's properties `Diagnostic-Id` and `traceparent` (and `tracestate` property if applicable).
+The message activity is then stopped.
 2. A `ServiceBusSender.Send` Activity is started that represents the sending operation.
 3. The `ServiceBusSender.Send` Activity is decorated with a Span Link for each `Message` Activity